TarikVUT/Monitoring-Linux-terminal/README.md

    <img src="https://github.com/TarikVUT/Monitoring-Linux-terminal/blob/main/images/output_of_bashrc_script.png" width="700" />

-### 2. Set up the server to receive the history logs via rsync.
+### 2. Set up the server to receive the history logs via rsync
-   1- Set Up SSH Authentication (if necessary)
+   1- Set Up SSH Authentication (if necessary).
    If you're copying files over SSH, it's better to use SSH keys for authentication rather than typing your password repeatedly.

 1. Generate an SSH key (on the client side):